GRP Records: 1982–1989

 Grusin and Rosen were approached by the JVC Corporation late in 1984 to represent them because of their standards for the highest quality in recording and for their well-regarded albums for the latest in their audio technology.
 So for the first time under their own banner, the label conducted its first live tour around Europe and the US during the Summer of 1985.
 Eventually, the label decided to have a "live session" which was videotaped at the Record Plant Recording Studio in Los Angeles CA as well, featuring all of the members that traveled including Grusin, Ritenour, Valentin, Schuur and their GRP recording members.
+A highlight album of the live recording at The Record Plant was released as "Live In Session" as well as a videocassette, a laserdisc and eventually DVD a long time later were released to commemorate the event.
+Later on, the label would go on to produce videocassettes and laserdiscs of their live concerts in their complete form that would include A GRP Christmas Collection and GRP Super Live in Concert which a showcase for the label's recent additions like the Chick Corea Elektric Band, saxophonist Tom Scott as well as the label's stars, Dave Grusin, Lee Ritenour and Diane Schuur.
+The label would also produce their first CD+G album sampler called GRP Digital Sampler on the Cutting Edge, which was designed for a karaoke styled CD player with the capability to be connected to a television and listen to the music on the CD as well as see a bio of the artist performing which was released in 1989.

 Also in 1984 the film, Falling In Love starring Oscar winners Robert De Niro and Meryl Streep would be released by Paramount Pictures.
 Grusin provided the original musical score for the film, but the film had been tracked by music from Grusin's breakthrough digital album, Mountain Dance, which became the main theme for the film despite writing a purely jazz score in the same vein.

 In 1985, the label released their first-ever soundtrack to any motion picture for the drama, American Flyers starring Oscar winner Kevin Costner, which was composed and performed by Lee Ritenour and Greg Mathieson, who were with the label exclusively at the time.
 The album was never released on CD until Varèse Sarabande finally released it in 2016.

 Lee Ritenour would make his "official" debut for the label after his contract with Elektra Records had ended and his debut album was his pairing with founder Dave Grusin on the album, Harlequin, which melded Brazilian and American styles of jazz together on one of the most popular albums for the label.